 Should your cat sleep with you?

 Yes.
 As cats hardly need to take regular baths.
-Actually, they have the ability to self groom and self-cleaning themselves.
-However, cats don’t need a bath unless they are literally covered in the dirt of some kind, some kind of medical condition, or are long hair and don’t bathe themselves (probably because of obesity).
+They have the ability to self groom and self-cleaning themselves.
+However, cats don’t need a bath unless they are covered in the dirt of some kind, have some kind of medical condition, or are long hair and don’t bathe themselves (probably because of obesity).
 Although if your cat has long hair then brushing is all that would be necessary.